Zoo Tycoon (2001 video game): Sales

 Zoo Tycoon was a commercial success.
 Within a year of release, the game rose above 1 million copies in sales.
 By October 2003, its global sales had surpassed 2.5 million copies, or 3 million when grouped with its expansion packs.
 The NPD Group declared it the eighth-best-selling computer game of 2002, and the 11th-best-selling of 2003.
 NPD proceeded to rank the game's Zoo Tycoon: Complete Collection bundle 10th for 2004, 16th for 2005 and 12th for 2006.

 In the United States alone, Zoo Tycoon sold 1.1 million units and earned $28.2 million by August 2006.
 It was among the country's 15 highest-selling computer games ever by July 2004, and Edge ranked it as the country's fifth-best-selling computer game released between January 2000 and August 2006.
 Zoo Tycoon also received a "Gold" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 200,000 copies in the United Kingdom; and a "Gold" certification from the Verband der Unterhaltungssoftware Deutschland (VUD), for sales of at least 100,000 units across Germany, Switzerland and Austria.

 The Zoo Tycoon series, including the original Zoo Tycoon, surpassed 4 million copies in global sales by July 2004.
 Over 2 million copies of the series were sold in the United States alone by that date.
 Series sales in the country rose to 2.9 million units by August 2006.

 Sequel

 Zoo Tycoon 2 was released in November 2004.
-Although initially containing fewer animals than the original Zoo Tycoon, more animals were introduced in its expansion packs: Zoo Tycoon 2: Endangered Species, Zoo Tycoon 2: African Adventure, Zoo Tycoon 2: Marine Mania, and Zoo Tycoon 2: Extinct Animals.
+Although initially containing fewer animals than Zoo Tycoon, more animals were introduced in its expansion packs: Zoo Tycoon 2: Endangered Species, Zoo Tycoon 2: African Adventure, Zoo Tycoon 2: Marine Mania, and Zoo Tycoon 2: Extinct Animals.
 The first two were bundled in the Zoo Tycoon 2: Zookeeper Collection; all of them were bundled in Zoo Tycoon 2 Ultimate Collection.